devennn/devennn.github.io/_posts/2020-02-07-kaggle-disaster-tweets.md

 layout: post
 ---

-This is a Kaggle competition to predict real and fake tweets from twitter tweets.
+This is a basic Kaggle competition to predict real and fake tweets from twitter tweets.
 You can find the full code [here](https://github.com/devennn/Programming-Challenge/blob/master/kaggle-submission/disaster-tweets/main_v2.ipynb)

 ## Exploring dataset
 ```